experimentarium/times/docs/part-2/07-climate-module.md

 ### Default values of the climate parameters

 {numref}`cli-parameters` shows the default values of all parameters of the Climate Module except exogenous forcing.
-All defaults may be modified by the user. {#table-a-2-shows-the-default-values-of-all-parameters-of-the-climate-module-except-exogenous-forcing.-all-defaults-may-be-modified-by-the-user. .Header-03}
+All defaults may be modified by the user.

-CS and SIGMA1 may be assumed random, in which case the default values are not used.
-The user must specify their values explicitly using the appropriate parameter names described earlier. {#cs-and-sigma1-may-be-assumed-random-in-which-case-the-default-values-are-not-used.-the-user-must-specify-their-values-explicitly-using-the-appropriate-parameter-names-described-earlier. .Header-03}
+- CS and SIGMA1 may be assumed random, in which case the default values are not used.
+The user must specify their values explicitly using the appropriate parameter names described earlier.

-The parameters highlighted blue are upper bounds on five climate variables (in this example, they are set high enough to be inoperative). {#the-parameters-highlighted-blue-are-upper-bounds-on-five-climate-variables-in-this-example-they-are-set-high-enough-to-be-inoperative. .Header-03}
+- The parameters highlighted blue are upper bounds on five climate variables (in this example, they are set high enough to be inoperative).

-The three parameters highlighted pink concern the extension of emissions beyond EOH, as described in the separate note on this subject.  {#the-three-parameters-highlighted-pink-concern-the-extension-of-emissions-beyond-eoh-as-described-in-the-separate-note-on-this-subject. .Header-03}
+- The three parameters highlighted pink concern the extension of emissions beyond EOH, as described in the separate note on this subject.

-{numref}`tiam-world-exoforcing-example` shows an example of specification of the EXOFORCING time series. {#shows-an-example-of-specification-of-the-exoforcing-time-series. .Header-03}
+{numref}`tiam-world-exoforcing-example` shows an example of specification of the EXOFORCING time series.

 :::{table} Parameters of the climatic module (default values).
 :name: cli-parameters